Rammstein Stadium Tour: Background

+Announcement

-On 2 November 2018, Rammstein announced that they will tour again, with tour dates, this time in stadiums.
-Along with that in the following days a few teasers were uploaded to the band's social media channels containing studio snippets from the yet unreleased song "Ramm4", that the band played on their recent tours in 2016–17.
+On 2 November 2018, Rammstein announced that they would tour again, in stadiums.
+In the following days a few teasers were uploaded to the band's social media channels containing studio snippets from the yet unreleased song "Ramm4", that the band played on their tours in 2016–17.

 The presale tickets were available from 5 November 2018 and were available to the public from 7 November 2018.
 Most of the venues sold out within days.
 And in the following days the band added a few other shows to sold-out events, mostly to the following day.
 On 10 April 2019, a limited number of tickets were available in some venues, due to the new single, "Deutschland", getting released.

-On 24 June 2019, Rammstein added a teaser – including names of cities – on their social media pages which revealed that they will continue their European stadium tour in 2020.
-On 26 June, the band added another teaser, this time revealing Europe dates and venues, as well as mentioning that a US tour will be announced at a later date.
+On 24 June 2019, Rammstein added a teaser – including names of cities – on their social media pages which revealed that they would continue the European stadium tour in 2020.
+On 26 June, the band added another teaser, this time revealing Europe dates and venues, as well as mentioning that a US tour.
 Ticket sales started on 5 July.
-Rammstein released a teaser image for their next UK performance of 2020 on 26 July 2019 using a photo of what looked like a Welsh Rugby Union jersey with a Rammstein logo, draped over some stadium seating.
+Rammstein released a teaser image for what was planned to be their next UK performance of 2020 on 26 July 2019 using a photo of what looked like a Welsh Rugby Union jersey with a Rammstein logo, draped over some stadium seating.
 Fans speculated that this was the Principality Stadium in Cardiff.
 It was then confirmed by the band when they made the official announcement that they would be playing the Cardiff stadium on 14 June 2020.
-This will be their first show in Wales since July 2005.
-As per the most recent announcement, the shows planned for 2020 will not take place due to the 2019–20 coronavirus outbreak, but were preliminarily postponed into 2021, and then postponed again into 2022.
+This would have been their first show in Wales since July 2005.
+As per a 2020 announcement, the shows planned for 2020 would not take place due to the 2019–20 coronavirus outbreak, but were preliminarily postponed into 2021, and then postponed again into 2022.
 On May 12, 2021 the band announced four additional shows, as well as postponing the American dates to 2022 on 24 May 2021.
+At the last concert in Ostend in Belgium (2022), the band announced that they would be going on a European stadium tour in 2023.
+Concerts have been announced in Lithuania, Finland, Denmark, Germany, Slovakia, Switzerland, Spain, Portugal, Italy, the Netherlands, Hungary, France, Austria, Poland and Belgium.
+More than one million tickets were sold in the first few hours after the pre-sale.
+Further additional concerts were sold out within a very short time.